tonynorcross/tonynorcross.github.io/_posts/2025-11-08-Create-a-blog-for-free-with-your-own-domain.md

 ## Create a blog for free with your own domain

-All credit goes to Chad Baldwin - Thank you! 😊
+This is not about .NET, but it is interesting.
+Credit goes to Chad Baldwin for all the base code - Thank you! 😊

 <https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html>{:target="_blank"}